 where $\Delta^0_{t-n:t}$ is a matrix of the different $\delta_i^0$ vectors and $\lambda^0$ is a multiplicative factor that depends on the Feed-Forward weights and the Key and Value weights.

-In \cref{eq:DeepCoT_inference_1}, we can see that the matrix $\hat{KV}^1_{t-n:t}$ was obtained including elements from the input matrix at layer 0 up to $2(n-1)$ tokens in the past, as the oldest token in the second layer at the position $n-1$ uses the inputs from layer zero up to $n-1$ tokens in its past.
+In \cref{eq:DeepCoT_inference}, we can see that the matrix $\hat{KV}^1_{t-n:t}$ was obtained including elements from the input matrix at layer 0 up to $2(n-1)$ tokens in the past, as the oldest token in the second layer at the position $n-1$ uses the inputs from layer zero up to $n-1$ tokens in its past.
 Similarly, we can notice that the rest of the output tokens of the DeepCoT attention use input tokens up to $2(n-1) - (t - i)$ positions in the past, where $i$ is the corresponding output token.
 An illustration of this can be seen in \cref{fig:DeepCoT_sliding}.
 A similar phenomenon was also observed in Mistral \cite{Jiang23Mistral} and CNNs \cite{Luo16ReceptiveFieldCNNs}.
-This gives DeepCoT an increased effective temporal receptive field compared to the fixed one (equal to the input window size $n$) of base Transformers, as is the case for the Continual 3DCNNs compared to the regular 3DCNNs in \cite{Hedegaard22cont_3dconv}.
+This gives DeepCoT an increased effective temporal receptive field compared to the regular Transformers (of size $n$), as it is the case for the Continual 3DCNNs compared to the regular 3DCNNs in \cite{Hedegaard22cont_3dconv}.